sarashenyy/dailyarxiv/2024/03-March.md

 		- the **age distribution** strongly supports the idea that star formation in the ONC is best described by a **major episode** of star formation that happened ∼1 Myr ago
 		- For masses $≳ 0.1 M_\odot$, our derived empirical **initial mass function (IMF)** is in good agreement with a **Chabrier** system IMF
 		- Both the accretion luminosity ($L_{acc}$) and mass accretion rates ($\dot{M}_{acc}$) are best described by broken power-law relations, suggests that for the majority of young circumstellar disks in this cluster the excess emission may be dominated by X-ray-driven photoevaporation by the central star rather than external photoevaporation.
 If this is the case, the slopes of the power-law relations may be largely determined by the initial conditions set at the onset of the star formation process, which may be quite similar between regions that eventually form clusters of different sizes.

+## Thu, 14 Mar
+- [Chemical Cartography with APOGEE: Two-process Parameters and Residual Abundances for 288,789 Stars from Data Release 17](https://arxiv.org/abs/2403.08067) Tawny Sit, David H. Weinberg, Adam Wheeler
+	- 利用APOGEE绘制化学地图，DR17中的288,789颗星的双过程参数和残余丰度。从17种元素丰度中得出了经验的校准偏移，以消除log(g)的系统性趋势。
+	- **background** : Stellar abundance measurements are subject to systematic errors that induce extra scatter and artificial correlations in elemental abundance patterns
+	- **results**：
+		- As a first application of this catalog, which is 8× larger than that of previous analyses that used a restricted log(g) range, we examine the **median residual abundances** of 14 open clusters, nine globular clusters, and four dwarf satellite galaxies
+		- Relative to field Milky Way disk stars, the **open clusters** younger than 2 Gyr show ≈0.1−0.2 dex enhancements of the neutron-capture element Ce, and the two clusters younger than 0.5 Gyr also show elevated levels of C+N, Na, S, and Cu.
+		- **Globular clusters** show elevated median abundances of C+N, Na, Al, and Ce, and correlated abundance residuals that follow previously known trends.
+		- The four **dwarf satellites** show similar residual abundance patterns despite their different star formation histories, with ≈0.2−0.3 dex depletions in C+N, Na, and Al and ≈0.1 dex depletions in Ni, V, Mn, and Co
+	- **importances** : provide our catalog of corrected APOGEE abundances, two-process amplitudes, and residual abundances, which will be valuable for future studies of **abundance patterns** in different stellar populations and of additional enrichment processes that affect galactic chemical evolution.